johnzastrow/johnzastrow.github.io/_posts/2023-02-04-linear-references-in-postgis.md

 {: .box-error}
   **Coordinate pair (X,Y) or point location** (with error from GPS interference) from the part of the trail needing repair.
 Point is collected in the middle of the part
-  **Size in meters of the part needing repair** if the trail need 10 meters repaird, record 10 meters **Notes and details about the condition and repair needed**
+  **Size in meters of the part needing repair** if the trail need 10 meters repaired, record 10 meters **Notes and details about the condition and repair needed**